What is the Secure Insight program all about?

 Malpractice insurance is also reactive, it is not risk management.
 It comes into play after an event.
 It is also claims made, and no lender monitors policies today, which means that if an attorney fails to pay a premium or cancels the policy, even after an event, but before a claim is made, there is no coverage.
 Finally, malpractice coverage also does not cover intentional acts.

-In polls commissioned by SSI, consumers have indicated support for programs that would manage real estate attorney risk, and also have indicated that they believe attorneys are not sufficiently regulated for the potential harm they can cause at a closing.
+In polls commissioned by Secure Insight, consumers have indicated support for programs that would manage real estate attorney risk, and also have indicated that they believe attorneys are not sufficiently regulated for the potential harm they can cause at a closing.

 My Bank Information is Private, Isn't Your Request for this Information an invasion of my Privacy?